 If your credit card balance is negative, that means your account balance is less than zero.
 Typically, your credit card balance is the amount you owe your credit card issuer.
 When you buy something with credit, your balance increases.
 The credit card payments you make each month reduce your balance.
 If your balance drops below zero, that’s considered a negative balance, and it shows how much your issuer owes you.
 The number on your account is the amount they owe.
 A -$50 balance means your creditor owes you $50.

-Many credit card companies allow you to check your real-time credit card balance online or through a mobile app.
-On the other hand, your statement balance shows the amount you owe or the status of your account at the end of each billing cycle.
+Your statement balance shows the amount you owe or the status of your account at the end of each billing cycle.
 A negative statement balance applies to the previous billing period.
-Before you take any action, you may want to confirm that you’re looking at your current balance.
+Before you take any action to address your negative balance, you may want to confirm that you’re looking at your current balance.

 When can a negative balance appear on your credit card?

 Negative credit card balances usually aren’t reasons for concern.
 Several things could push your balance into the negatives.
 You could overpay your bill, earn a statement credit, or receive a refund.
-If you’re wondering why you have a negative balance, consider the following reasons:
+If you’re wondering why you have a negative balance, consider the following reasons.

 Refund of a returned purchase

 Sometimes, a refund you receive for a returned purchase could go through after you’ve already repaid your credit card balance.
-For example, if you were to repay a $50 balance while waiting for a $50 refund to process, your balance would go down to -$50 once the pending transaction applies your account.
+For example, if you were to repay a $50 balance while waiting for a $50 refund to process, your balance would go down to -$50 once the pending transaction applies to your account.

 You overpaid your credit card bill